The illness caused by this virus, pronounced "sin-SISH-ul," can be as mild as a common cold, but in severe cases may need hospitalization.

-The virus can be as mild as a common cold but in some severe cases it can lead to a patient requiring hospitalization.
-Cases are most likely to become serious in very young children and those with compromised immune systems or certain chronic diseases.
+Serious cases are most likely to occur in very young children and those with a compromised immune system or certain chronic diseases.

-- Most children will be infected with respiratory syncytial virus by the time they reach the age 2.
+- Most children experience respiratory syncytial virus by the age of 2 years.

-- Respiratory syncytial virus can spread through both direct and indirect contact with secretions from infected people.
+- The virus can spread through both direct and indirect contact with secretions from people with the infection.

-- The virus can survive on hard surfaces such as tabletops and toys for several hours.
+- It can survive on hard surfaces, such as tabletops and toys, for several hours.

-- Full recovery from infection usually occurs after 1-2 weeks.
+- Full recovery from infection usually takes 1 to 2 weeks.

 What is it?

-Highly contagious, RSV is spread through droplet transmission.
-When infected individuals cough or sneeze, secretions from their respiratory tract containing the virus are passed out into the air.
+RSV is highly contagious and it spreads through droplet transmission.
+When a person with the infection coughs or sneezes, secretions from their respiratory tract containing the virus are passed out into the air.